 - Antifreeze – fills the waters lines so any residual water can’t freeze solid

 - Air – dries the water lines to rid them of any moisture

 In areas where winters are long and cold, antifreeze is the most popular way to winterize the water system.

-Antifreeze does still freeze but it only turns gloopy rather than a solid block of ice, so doesn’t damage delicate pipes and other plumbing components.
+Antifreeze does still freeze but it only turns gloopy rather than a solid block of ice, so it doesn’t damage delicate pipes and other plumbing components.

-- Drain the black water, responsibly
+- Drain the black water tank, responsibly

 - Clean the holding tank – a clear sewer hose will help you see when it’s running clean

 - Remove all inline water filters.
 Note, some inline water filters need a bypass hose when the filter is removed